101 Best Practices to Recognize Your Housekeeping Team

-DoubleTree by Hilton Hotel Philadelphia Center City, PA, had a tarot card reader come to the hotel.
+DoubleTree by Hilton Hotel Philadelphia Center City had a tarot card reader come to the hotel.
 They were amazed at how many Housekeeping Team Members wanted their fortunes told—and at how funny some of those fortunes were.

 91. Spray Bottle Shooting.